promhippie/hcloud_exporter/docs/partials/metrics.md

 hcloud_pricing_loadbalancer_type{currency, vat, type, location}
 : The costs of a load balancer by type and location per month

+hcloud_pricing_loadbalancer_type_traffic{currency, vat, type, location}
+: The costs of additional traffic per TB for a load balancer by type and location per month

 hcloud_pricing_server_backup{}
 : Will increase base server costs by specific percentage if server backups are enabled

 hcloud_pricing_server_type{currency, vat, type, location}
 : The costs of a server by type and location per month

-hcloud_pricing_traffic{currency, vat}
+hcloud_pricing_server_type_traffic{currency, vat, type, location}
-: The cost of additional traffic per TB
+: The costs of additional traffic per TB for a server by type and location per month

 hcloud_pricing_volume{currency, vat}
 : The cost of a volume per GB/month